graveja0/health-care-markets/README.md

 clusterings of counties as their rating area definitions.
 Another handful of states (MA, NE, AK) uses clusters of 3-digit ZIP codes, while CA uses a combination of counties and 3-digit ZIPs.
-Specifically, LA county is split into two rating areas based on 3-digit ZIP.
+Specifically, LA county is split into two rating areas based on 3-digit ZIP, while the remainder of the state is apportioned into rating areas based on county boundaries.

 What this means is there is signficant heterogeneity across states in the geographic and population size of rating areas.
 South Carolina, for